 Technical details, please?

 This is almost never required, however good to know.
-Sentry is django application, we use Postgres as database and redis for in memory database.
-Background worker processes (celery) takes care of sending emails, cleaning up events, etc. It's open source and considered to be one of the cleanest projects.
-We run it in a Ubuntu VM.
-However, we'll move it to docker in a couple of months.
+Sentry is django application, it uses Postgres as database and redis for in memory database.
+Background worker processes (celery) takes care of sending emails, cleaning up events, etc.